Video Projects

 "At its core, this work is a celebration of sisterhood as well as an exploration of individuality within a collective.
 Mirroring the text, written by poet Lauren Peat, and the journey of self-discovery it describes, the music evokes a sense of curiosity, longing, reflection, and continual growth – with folk-like melodies, interweaving lines, and gradual textural transformation." -Katerina Gimon, Composer

-Audio - Kristen Antunes
+Audio mixing and mastering by Kristen Antunes

 Filmed at Burlington Art Gallery, Burlington Ontario, Canada